OpenRoberta/experiments-calliope-ar/README.md

 This was created as a student project in collaboration with [Nils Wittich](https://github.com/nwittich), [Dominic Gibietz](https://github.com/dogib), Daniel Helmer, two unnamed students and [Prof. Christoph Thomas](https://www.frankfurt-university.de/de/hochschule/fachbereich-2-informatik-und-ingenieurwissenschaften/kontakt/professorinnen-und-professoren-im-fachbereich-2-informatik-und-ingenieurwissenschaften/christoph-thomas/) of [Frankfurt University of Applied Sciences](https://www.frankfurt-university.de/en/).
 The goal was to create a real time augmented reality visualization of a Calliope mini's sensor data.

+The built files are available as a GitHub Release [here](https://github.com/OpenRoberta/experiments-calliope-ar/releases).
+Refer to [Quickstart](#Quickstart) for instructions, an Android version >= 7.0 is required.

 The following documentation is mostly in German as it was created as part of the German coursework.

 ## Firmware